jbaragry/ardoq-python-client/README.md

     - delete
     - update
     - find by name in workspace
+    - find by field_name / field_value in workspace
 - reference
     - get all for workspace
     - get by ID
     - create
+    - update
     - delete
 - tag
     - get by ID